NectoVP/ascii_art/README.md

 ## Code idea
 https://www.youtube.com/watch?v=DEqXNfs_HhY

-Not as good as the "youtube" one but good enough
+Not as good as the "youtube" one but good enough.
 My main goal was to understand fully how that works and I think I accomplished that

 Code is still kinda dirty maybe will clean it up in future